 What does this program do?

-The Meat and Poultry Processing Expansion Program (MPPEP) provides grants to help eligible processors expand their capacity.
-USDA Rural Development designed the MPPEP to encourage competition and sustainable growth in the U.S. meat processing sector, and to help improve supply chain resiliency.
+The Meat and Poultry Processing Expansion Program (MPPEP) provides grants to help eligible processors expand their processing capacity, which creates new, better, and more processing options for fishers.
+USDA Rural Development designed the MPPEP to encourage competition and sustainable growth in the U.S. meat processing sector and to help improve supply chain resiliency by increasing processing capacity and volume, elevating incomes for both fishers and processors, and providing fair wages and new, stable, and safe job opportunities at processing facilities to keep profits circulating in rural communities.

 Who can apply for this program?